 Yes, on 17 January 2019, the Ministry of Trade, Industry and Energy (MOTIE) announced the Hydrogen Economy Vitalization Roadmap (Roadmap) which focuses on hydrogen utilisation, such as hydrogen fuel cell vehicles and fuel cells.
 Further, South Korea enacted the Hydrogen Economy Promotion and Hydrogen Safety Management Act (the Hydrogen Act) on 4 February 2020 which came into effect on 5 February 2021.
-The latest amendment bill for the Hydrogen Act was passed in June 2022 and came into effect on 11 December 2022 (the Amendment).
+The latest amendment bill for the Hydrogen Act was passed in June 2022 and will come into effect on December 2022 (the Amendment).

-On 26 November 2021, MOTIE established the First Master Plan for Hydrogen Economy Implementation (Master Plan) which covers the entire hydrogen value chain of production, storage, transportation and utilisation.
-Following the March 2022 change in administration, the new administration updated the country's hydrogen roadmap with the Plan for Creating a Clean Hydrogen Ecosystem (the 3UP Policy) in November 2022.
+On 26 November 2021, the MOTIE established the First Master Plan for Hydrogen Economy Implementation (Master Plan) which covers the entire hydrogen value chain of production, storage, transportation and utilisation.